-31. Enjoy a 50-minute stroll along the river from Tower Bridge to Westminster Bridge to see some of the capital’s top attractions prettily lit up at night, including the Coca-Cola London Eye and the Houses of Parliament.
+- Enjoy a stroll along the Thames to see bridges glow as part of the Illuminated River installation and admire some of the capital’s top attractions prettily lit up at night, including the Coca-Cola London Eye and the Houses of Parliament.

 Top London bars

 Late-night dining in London

 - Chow down on steaks and burgers until the early hours at swanky Soho brasserie Balans Soho Society.